Deep Cycle Batteries

 Gel cell batteries have a useable capacity of 75% and a charging efficiency around 85-90%.
 They are more expensive than flooded lead acid and AGM batteries and cannot tolerate fast charging or overcharging.
 They are maintenance-free, have a high heat tolerance and are position insensitive.

-Lithium iron phosphate batteries have a useable capacity of 80-100% and have the fastest recharge rate.
-They have an extremely long cycle life and provide constant voltage over any rate of discharge.
+Lithium ion batteries have a useable capacity of 80-100% and have the fastest recharge rate.
+A lithium battery has an extremely long cycle life and can provide constant voltage over any rate of discharge.
 They are much more expensive than lead acid batteries and require a battery maintenance system.

 It is very common to see industrial control panels that have a UPS or Uninterruptible Power Supply.
 This UPS allows for continuous power to be supplied to the control panel in the event of a utility power failure.
 This protection is provided with the help of batteries.
 When power is lost, the UPS will switch power automatically from utility power over to battery power.